 Whether you’re planning a road trip on the famous Cabot Trail, hoping to explore the forests and hiking trails in Cape Breton Highlands National Park, or looking for a spot to simply relax for a few days, a Cape Breton glamping getaway will enable you to immerse yourself in the landscape without sacrificing comfort.

-Glamping in Cape Breton is about having a thoroughly outdoor experience on the island without having to sleep on the ground.
-There are some exceptional glamping destinations on Cape Breton, and booking a glamping vacation will make your vacation memorable for all the right reasons.
+Glamping in Cape Breton is about having an immersive outdoor experience on the island without having to sleep on the ground.
+There are some exceptional glamping destinations on Cape Breton Island, and booking a glamping vacation will make your vacation memorable for all the right reasons.

 Getting to Cape Breton Island